mpawl/certmonitor/README.md

 ## sslmate

-No API key is required for up to 10 domain queries per hour.
+No API key is required for up to 10 domain queries per hour from an IP address.
 Details [here](https://sslmate.com/ct_search_api/)

 ## Email account to send alerts from